GaganUK/Face-Detection-with-Python-using-OpenCV/README.md

 OpenCV comes with a lot pre-trained classifiers.
 For instance, there are classifiers for smile, eye, faces, etc.
 They come in the form of XML files.
+Or you can download the XML files uploaded in this repositories.

+For more information on OpenCV you can click the link below:

 ![](inline/icon48.png) https://docs.opencv.org/3.4/d2/d99/tutorial_js_face_detection.html